Easy Crock Pot Ham

 I wanted you all the have this Easy Crock Pot Ham recipe before the holidays so that you can free up your oven by cooking this is your crock pot!
 This is also my own concoction, so it’s extra special.

 This recipe is so far the best way I found to cook ham and tastes great considering it’s out of a crock pot and so easy!
 That right there says a lot because I don’t usually like ham, but I liked this!
-Make sure your ham says READY TO COOK and not FULLY COOKED and make sure you buy one that will fit into your crock pot!
+Make sure your ham says FULLY COOKED and make sure you buy one that will fit into your crock pot!
 I used a 6.5 pound butt portion ham (bone-in) and it miraculously fit perfectly in my 5 quart crock pot.
 If your ham is too large, you can slice some off the top and stick it in the side next to the ham.
 You can get creative and add other ingredients that suit your fancy (honey, for example)!

 It’s so easy, you’d be crazy not to try it!